 - 2 to tomatoes – cored and diced

-- 1/2 teaspoon of smoked paprika regular will work
+- ½ teaspoon smoked paprika regular will work

 - salt to taste

-- 1 cup of corn – fresh or frozen
+- 1 cup corn – fresh or frozen

 - 1 avocado – sliced